WASHINGTON DC – Springtime Celebration

 Our rendezvous park is just outside the District in suburban Maryland – here we will Get Acquainted and review the plans for the week …of course we follow the business with a delicious Welcome Dinner.
 We board our luxury tour coaches bright and early on day two, traveling to the Washington Mall, home to memorials of our most celebrated leaders, as well as honoring those who have made the ultimate sacrifice for our freedom.
 Here we are awed by the Washington Monument, the Lincoln Memorial, the Franklin Roosevelt Memorial, the Jefferson Memorial, the heartbreaking Vietnam War Memorial, the Korean War Memorial, the World War II Memorial and the Martin Luther King Memorial.

-We’re off again for another day and a moving tour at Arlington National Cemetery, where we witness the Changing of the Guard, visit the Tomb of the Unknown and President Kennedy’s grave site.
-After lunch in Mount Vernon, we spend the afternoon touring the home of our first President, George Washington.
+Every day we spend in Washington D.C. is balanced with monuments, historic sites and tours.
+We will spend one of our days on a moving tour at Arlington National Cemetery, where we witness the Changing of the Guard, visit the Tomb of the Unknown and President Kennedy’s grave site.
+After a delightful lunch in Mount Vernon, we spend the afternoon touring the home of our first President, George Washington.
 His beloved Mount Vernon home was originally built in 1735 by his father.
 When George acquired the property in 1754, he spent the next 45 years enlarging it to the 21-room residence we see today.
 Washington personally supervised each renovation, advising on design, construction and even the decorations.
 On the property, we’ll also visit the new exhibit Lives Bound Together, recognizing some of the slaves who worked on the plantation.
 We’ll gain a better understanding of President Washington’s changing views towards slavery, culminating when he wrote in his will a provision to free the slaves he owned.

-It’s back to the District the following day when we tour the beautiful art and architecture of the Library of Congress – totally steeped in our nation’s history.
+We have more time back in ‘the District’ as we tour the beautiful art and architecture of the Library of Congress – totally steeped in our nation’s history.
 We drive past the spiritual home of our country, the National Cathedral, and stop for photos just outside the White House.
 We follow the National Mall to the United States Capitol for a guided tour depicting our country’s efforts to establish the world’s first truly representative democracy in this magnificent building.
 We top off the day with a cruise on the Potomac River and a crab feast dinner.
 Neighboring Maryland is famous for its crabs and there’s no better way to enjoy them than by leisurely cruising past our capitol’s famous landmarks.

 The following morning, we bid good-bye to our new friends over a continental breakfast.
 Together, we have seen and experienced our nation’s capital, learning about our history and understanding how our country shines in the world today.